gabriel-nori/ledger_test/README.md

-# Django App Base
+# Django Ledger APP

-A starter template for quickly setting up new Django applications with best practices, reusable configurations, and essential tools.
+This is a simple ledger application, allowing to create new financial accounts, transactions and keep track of the balance

 ## Features